 Over the last 5 years, PRP has been recognized for its potential in treating both chronic and acute musculoskeletal injuries involving tendons, joints, and muscles.
 The procedure is gaining wide attention as it has been used by professional athletes to assist them in returning to competition as quickly as possible following an injury.

 Read some of our FAQs about the PRP injections below!

-Using sterile technique and under ultrasound guidance, the PRP is injected into the injured area after a topical numbing spray has been applied to the skin.
-Ultrasound guided injections ensure that the PRP is injected into the correct location.
+Using a sterile technique and under ultrasound guidance, the PRP is injected into the injured area after a topical numbing spray has been applied to the skin.
+Ultrasound-guided injections ensure that the PRP is injected into the correct location.